 Education

-• strengthen the quality of education and training pathways for girls and boys, including learners with disability
+- • strengthen the quality and relevance of secondary education and additional education opportunities for girls and boys, including learners with disability

 Australia will continue to provide scholarships for Tuvaluan students to study at tertiary institutions in Australia and the Pacific.
-Through Australia Awards Scholarships, Australia will support emerging Tuvaluan leaders so that they can develop skills, return home and contribute to their nation's development and prosperity.
+Through Australia Awards Scholarships, Australia will support emerging Tuvaluan leaders to develop skills and strengthen contributions to their nation's development and prosperity.

 Health